Liu3422/Summer_RISCV/README.md

 **Cocotb**

     Errors:
-        - For a lot of successful tests, the memory doesn't match: data_memory[rd1 + imm] != data_memory[word_addr] (word_addr = addr[11:2])
+        - For a lot of successful memory tests (6%), the memory doesn't match: data_memory[rd1 + imm] != data_memory[word_addr] (word_addr = addr[11:2])
             - This is super weird... especially since the tests themselves pass.
+            - Is it prior vs post clk immediate values?
+One may take the prior instruction's imm while the other takes the current instr imm.
+                - No indication of this with glance at code.

         - <5 cases (per 10k) where model outputs 0 for expected memory when it isn't.

-        RISCV Instruction Set Manual:
-        The JALR instruction now clears the lowest bit of the calculated target address, to simplify hardware and to allow auxiliary information to be stored in function pointers.
-        SLL, SRL, and SRA perform logical left, logical right, and arithmetic right shifts on the value in register rs1 by the shift amount held in the lower FIVE bits of register rs2.

     Info:
-    - constrain addressing to rd1 + imm <1024.
+    - constrain addressing to rd1 + imm <2048.
     - implement byte-offset, byte addressing per word in memory.
 Only support naturally aligned address.
         - Currently no misaligns
         - Follow natural alignment rules: